kirkedev/mpr.kirke.dev/README.md

     yarn dev
 ```

 Start the app in production mode.
-You will need to be connected to a docker swarm with `docker swarm init`.
 The app will be hosted at http://localhost.
 Run `yarn stop` to shut it down.
 ```bash
     yarn build && yarn start
 ```